klfox/goplugin/README.md

 Simple test of Go language plugin capabilities.
-Used to demonstrate that a plugin library built with one Go version can't be loaded by code built with another version.
+Used to demonstrate that a Go program can't load a plugin library built with a different version of Go.